Pilot for Anti-Racism Research

 2. Quality of the proposed project:

-• For the Capacity Building project grant, the plan for supporting community involvement, and the process for creating the deliverables required for the pilot award should be well articulated.
+• For the Capacity Building project grant, the plan for supporting community involvement and the process for creating the deliverables required for the pilot award should be well articulated.

 • For the Research project grant, the specific aims should be well-described and address a research question using a named and described anti-racism framework.
-The methods and approach should be well-conceived and described with a clear connection to the anti-racism framework.
+The methods and approach should be well-conceived and described with a clear connection to the chosen framework.
 The feasibility of successfully achieving the proposed project aims in one year should be addressed.

 1. Potential impact and significance of the project: The potential of the proposed project to lead to clear and actionable next steps through the lens of anti-racism and racial equity should be described.